arunvfx/Ulaavi/README.md

 # Ulaavi
-Ulaavi for nuke, helps to keep our stocl elements organised.
+Ulaavi for nuke, helps to keep our stock elements organised.

 # Installation
 Downlaod ffmpeg from ffmpeg.org<br>